Other Ecotone Trail Visitors

 Insects:

-Far Left: Milkweed seed bugs (nymph and adult) thrive on scarlet milkweed pods.
+Image 1 below: Milkweed seed bugs (nymph and adult) thrive on scarlet milkweed pods.

-Left: cotton strainer bugs (nymph and adult) eat wild cotton bolls.
+Image 2 below: Cotton strainer bugs (nymph and adult) eat wild cotton bolls.

-Far left: A thorn bug holds tightly to a Bahama cassia branch.
+Image 1 below: A thorn bug holds tightly to a Bahama cassia branch.
 Its great camouflage as a thorn disguises it on plants like Bahama cassia and catclaw.
 This female is shown beside her eggs.

-Left: Adults care for their young.
+Image 2 below: Adult thorn bugs care for their young.
 Note the many small nymphs near the larger adults.

 Below: An iridescent weevil, Eurhinus magnificus, was spotted on a wild lime tree in Garden 11 on February 4, 2010.
 The identification of this beetle was confirmed by Paul Skeeley, Collections Manager, Florida State Collection of Arthropods, Florida Department of Agriculture-DPI, 1911 SW 34th St. P.).
 Box 147100, Gainesville, FL 32614-7100 on February 22nd, 2010.
-The sighting of this weevil in the Ecotone Trail garden may well have been the first time this beetle was spotted on the west coast of Florida.
+The sighting of this weevil in the Lagoon Trail garden may well have been the first time this beetle was spotted on the west coast of Florida.
 The host of Eurhinus is reported to be Cissus sp. (grape family)

-Below: soldier beetles mate on a goldenrod flower and an unknown beetle larva eats a false willow leaf.
+Below: Soldier beetles mate on a goldenrod flower, and an unknown beetle larva eats a false willow leaf.

-Below Left: A stinkbug nymph went for a stroll on a very "hairy" leaf.
-Below Right: An unknown insect laid its eggs on coco plum.
+Image 2 below : An unknown insect laid its eggs on coco plum.
 Note the triangular arrangement of the eggs.
 Each egg is approximately 1 mm in diameter.

 The next five photographs are of two different sickle-jawed green lacewing larva.
 Both were discovered in Garden 1 on a firebush plant on December 31, 2012.
 This species of green lacewing disguises itself with debris that includes the dead bodies of its prey.
 For scale, the second photograph shows the hairs on the leaf of the firebush.
 The pink in four of the photographs was the photographer's finger.